mckennapsean/dissertation/content/05-security.md

 channels of discourse strategy [@Wood2014].

-In the first part of this chapter, we discuss related work for cyber security visualization and then describe the data and task abstraction.
+In the first part of this chapter, we discuss related work for cybersecurity visualization and then describe the data and task abstraction.
 Next, we examine a methodical design process for the unique design constraints we encountered along with a detailed discussion of two specific design methods useful for data visualization design.
 We then evaluate the BubbleNet dashboard both with a usability study and then through deployment to real users.
-Lastly, we reflect on implications from what we have learned while building the dashboard as applied to both the cyber security and visualization communities.
+Lastly, we reflect on implications from what we have learned while building the dashboard as applied to both the cybersecurity and visualization communities.

-## Related Work in Cyber Security
+## Related Work in Cybersecurity

-The tasks of discovery and presentation are open challenges in terms of visualization for cyber security.
+The tasks of discovery and presentation are open challenges in terms of visualization for cybersecurity.
 Many visualization tools and techniques are designed to fit the data, not the users [@Staheli2014].
-Furthermore, visualization and cyber security research is largely evaluated with use-cases involving toy datasets and researchers, not practitioners in the field [@Staheli2014].
+Furthermore, visualization and cybersecurity research is largely evaluated with use-cases involving toy datasets and researchers, not practitioners in the field [@Staheli2014].
 In addition, very few tools have considered how to present cyber information to stakeholders with less technical experience and knowledge, such